loopbackio/loopback.io/pages/en/lb3/Creating-a-database-schema-from-models.md

 * **[Auto-migrate](#auto-migrate)**: Automatically create or re-create the table schemas based on the model definitions.
 * **[Auto-update](#auto-update)**: Automatically alter the table schemas based on the model definitions.

-{% include warning.html content="
-Auto-migration will drop an existing table if its name matches a model name.
+{% include warning.html content="Auto-migration will drop an existing table if its name matches a model name.
 When tables with data exist, use [auto-update](#auto-update) to avoid data loss.
 " %}